bq/web2board/README.md

 * Arduino founders & staff (http://www.arduino.cc/) for creating all the Arduino Core that is widely used nowadays.
 * Akkana Peck <akkana@shallowsky.com> for the Makefile-arduino v0.8 in which our Makefile is based.
-* DP <https://github.com/opiate> for its great SimpleWebSocketServer library for python.
+* Platformio  team <http://platformio.org/> for its great cross-platform build system.

 # Installing